 Since the firm’s inception in 1980, GTCR has partnered with management teams to build and transform growth businesses, investing over $15 billion in more than 200 companies.
 In October 2017, we closed GTCR Fund XII, the firm’s largest fund to date, with $5.25 billion of limited partner capital commitments.
-To date, GTCR Fund XII has invested in 7 platform companies, including one pending transaction; 2 of these companies are within the healthcare industry.
-GTCR Fund XII follows GTCR Fund XI, which we closed in 2014, with $3.85 billion of limited partner capital commitments.
+To date, GTCR Fund XII has invested in nine platform companies; three of these companies are within the healthcare industry.
+GTCR Fund XII follows GTCR Fund XI, which we closed in 2014 with $3.85 billion of limited partner capital commitments.
 GTCR Fund XI invested in 17 platform companies, including 10 within the healthcare industry.

 Healthcare Group Update